October market review

-Shortly after the end of each month, our Chief Investment Strategist David Klassen provides a review of the market and our funds’ performance.
-Following is a summary of October —
+Shortly after the end of each month, our Chief Investment Strategist provides highlights of the market and our funds’ performance.
+Following is a summarized review of October —